-- preventing the admission and ensuring the departure from the premises of the drunk and disorderly, without causing further disorder; - keeping out excluded individuals (subject to court bans or imposed by the licence holder); - searching and excluding those suspected of carrying illegal drugs, or carrying offensive weapons; - maintaining orderly queuing outside of venues prone to such queuing, - ensuring public safety - 19.16 Conditions may also be needed to deal with the number of such supervisors, where and at what times they should be on duty on the premises, and whether at least one female supervisor should be available (for example, if female customers are to be the subject of body searches). - 19.17 Any persons employed at licensed premises to carry out any security activity must (unless exempted by law) be licensed with the SIA.
+preventing the admission and ensuring the departure from the premises of the drunk and disorderly, without causing further disorder;

+- keeping out excluded individuals (subject to court bans or imposed by the licence holder); - searching and excluding those suspected of carrying illegal drugs, or carrying offensive weapons; - maintaining orderly queuing outside of venues prone to such queuing, - ensuring public safety - 20.15 Conditions may also be needed to deal with the number of such supervisors, where and at what times they should be on duty on the premises, and whether at least one female supervisor should be available (for example, if female customers are to be the subject of body searches). - 20.16 Any persons employed at licensed premises to carry out any security activity must (unless exempted by law) be licensed with the Security Industry Authority.

-19.18 Incident Report Book
+20.17 Incident Report Book

 Where appropriate the Licensing Authority will require an incident report book to be kept at the premises.
-This should include any decision to refuse access, any attempt to make an underage purchase, any incident of crime and disorder in or about the premises, incidents of fire and fire alarm activations etc. This book shall be available for inspection by an authorised officer of the Herefordshire Council or a Police Officer.
+This should include any decision to refuse access, any attempt to make an underage purchase, any incident of crime and disorder in or about the premises, incidents of fire and fire alarm activations etc. This book shall be available for inspection by an authorised officer of the Council or a Police Officer.

-19.19 Radios
+20.18 Radios

-Herefordshire Council is currently operating a radio communication system in parts of the county which allows easy and instant contact to be made between licensees and Herefordshire's CCTV Control Centre.
+Herefordshire is currently operating a radio communication system in parts of the County which allows easy and instant contact to be made between licensees and Herefordshire's CCTV Control Centre.

-- 19.20 The Control Centre has a direct link with the West Mercia Police.
-This system will connect premises licence holders, designated premises supervisors, managers of premises and clubs to the local police and can provide for rapid response by the Police or Herefordshire Council to situations of disorder which may be endangering the customers and staff on the premises. - 19.21 Such communication systems provide two-way communication, enabling licence holders, managers, designated premises supervisors and clubs to report incidents to the police, and enabling the police to warn those operating a large number of other premises of potential trouble-makers or individuals suspected of criminal behaviour that are about in a particular area.
-Radios can also be used by licence holders, door supervisors, managers, designated premises supervisors and clubs to warn each other of the presence in an area of such people. - 19.22 The Secretary of State recommends that radios should be considered appropriate necessary conditions for public houses, bars and nightclubs operating in city and town centre leisure areas with a high density of licensed premises.
-Following individual consideration of the particular circumstances of the venue, such conditions may also be appropriate in other areas for the prevention of crime and disorder. - 19.23 It is recommended that a condition requiring the communication links where available should include the following requirements: the radio equipment is kept in working order at all times; - the radio link be activated, made available to and monitored by the Designated Premises Supervisor or a responsible member of staff at all times that the premises are open to the public; - any instructions/directions given by the Police/an Authorised Person are complied with whenever given; and - all instances of crime and disorder are reported via the communication link by the Designated Premises Supervisor or a responsible member of staff to an agreed contact point.
+20.19 The Control Centre has a direct link with the West Mercia Police.
+This system will connect premises licence holders, designated premises supervisors, managers of premises and clubs to the local police and can provide for rapid response by the police or the Local Authority to situations of disorder which may be endangering the customers and staff on the premises.

+- 20.20 Such communication systems provide two-way communication, enabling licence holders, managers, designated premises supervisors and clubs to report incidents to the police, and enabling the police to warn those operating a large number of other premises of potential trouble-makers or individuals suspected of criminal behaviour that are about in a particular area.
+Radios can also be used by licence holders, door supervisors, managers, designated premises supervisors and clubs to warn each other of the presence in an area of such people. - 20.21 The Secretary of State recommends that radios should be considered appropriate necessary conditions for public houses, bars and nightclubs operating in city and town centre leisure areas with a high density of licensed premises.
+Following individual consideration of the particular circumstances of the venue, such conditions may also be appropriate in other areas for the prevention of crime and disorder. - 20.22 It is recommended that a condition requiring the communication links where available should include the following requirements: the radio equipment is kept in working order at all times; - the radio link be activated, made available to and monitored by the designated premises supervisor or a responsible member of staff at all times that the premises are open to the public; - any police/local authority instructions/directions are complied with whenever given; and - all instances of crime and disorder are reported via the communication link by the designated premises supervisor or a responsible member of staff to an agreed contact point.

-19.24 HAND Scheme
+20.23 HAND Scheme